usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 ## Markup Data Types

 Structured prose text in OSCAL is designed to map cleanly to equivalent subsets of HTML and Markdown.
-This allows HTML-like markup to be incorporated in OSCAL XML-based content using an HTML-like element set maintained in the OSCAL namespace.
-This HTML-like element set is not intended to be treated directly as HTML, but to be readily and transparently converted to HTML (or other presentational formats) as needed.
-Similarly, OSCAL also uses a subset of Markdown for use in OSCAL JSON- and YAML-based content.
+This allows HTML-like markup to be incorporated in OSCAL XML-based content using an element set maintained in the OSCAL namespace.
+This HTML-equivalent element set is not intended to be treated directly as HTML, but to be readily and transparently converted to HTML (or other presentational formats) as needed.
+Similarly, OSCAL uses a subset of Markdown for use in OSCAL JSON- and YAML-based content.
 A mapping is supported between the HTML-like element set and the Markdown syntax, which supports transparent and lossless bidirectional mapping between both OSCAL markup representations.

 The OSCAL HTML-like syntax supports: